7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 Instructions

-Start by cutting your oak top board to 36″ and marking three evenly spaced bowl holes across the center.
-Space the outer holes about 6″ from each end and center the middle hole perfectly between them.
-Use a jigsaw to cut each circle — go slow on the curves so the bowls sit flush without gaps, because a snug fit means no sliding bowls during mealtime, and zero food spills on your floor.
+First, cut the oak top board to 36″.
+Mark three evenly spaced holes across the center.
+Space the outer holes about 6″ from each end, and center the middle hole right between them.
+Using a jigsaw, cut out the circles.
+Go slow with the curves on the bowls, as you don’t want the bowls to wobble, but you also don’t want a gap between the bowls so they don’t slide around during meal time, and you don’t want food to spill on your floor.

-Sand the top board with 150-grit first, then finish with 220-grit until it feels like glass under your fingers.
-This step matters more than people think.
-Rough grain will grab dirt and water like a sponge over time.
+I prefer to sand the top board with 150-grit sandpaper first, then follow up with a few passes with 220-grit.
+Sand until the board feels glassy under your fingers.
+It matters.
+Rough grain will grab dirt and water like a sponge.

-Now build your trestle legs.
-Cut the corbel-shaped side supports with a jigsaw — the curved cutout at the base is what gives this piece that farmhouse character you see in the image.
-Attach each support to its base foot using wood glue and pocket screws driven from underneath, so no hardware shows from the front.
+Cut the corbel-shaped side supports for your trestle legs.
+Cut the curved corner off the base of each using a jigsaw.
+Attach each support to its base foot with wood glue and pocket screws driven from underneath so the screws do not show from the front.

-Connect both trestle assemblies with the stretcher board running along the bottom center.
-This horizontal brace is what keeps the whole stand from racking sideways — raised feeders take a lot of daily lateral pressure from big dogs like goldens, so don’t skip it.
+2. Connect both trestle assemblies with the stretcher board running along the bottom center.
+The stretcher board is what keeps the whole stand from racking sideways.
+With the weight of the raised feeders, big dogs like goldens put a lot of pressure on the stand from side to side daily, so don’t skip this piece.

-Attach the finished top to the trestle base using wood glue and screws driven up from inside the supports.
-Wipe off any squeeze-out immediately.
+Attach the finished top to the trestle base using wood glue and screws driven up from inside the trestle supports.
+Wipe off any squeeze-out with a damp cloth.

-Apply two coats of food-safe polyurethane, letting each coat dry fully.
-Drop your bowls in.
-And honestly, step back and just look at it.
+Apply 2 coats of food-safe polyurethane and let each coat dry before dropping your bowls in.
+Sit back, look at it and smile.

-A raised feeder keeps your golden’s neck at a comfortable angle during meals, which reduces the strain on their joints over time — and the 11″ height shown here hits that sweet spot for medium-to-large breeds.
+A raised feeder keeps your Golden’s neck at a comfortable angle for the duration of their meal.
+This reduces strain on the joints over time, and the 11″ height shown here is just right for medium to large breeds.

-Sealing the wood with a third thin coat of polyurethane around the bowl holes specifically will protect against daily water splashes far longer than two coats alone.
+Sealing the wood with a third thin coat of polyurethane around the bowl holes will protect against the daily splashes of water for a much longer time.

 📸 Photo credit: Instagram @rusticera